Keep out of trouble: 3 tips for new high-risk websites –

 With how seemingly convoluted government and legal proceedings can be, you should protect yourself against potential liabilities before they can present themselves.
 You must also worry about poor understanding and misinterpretation from folks that don’t often deal with technology or marketing.

-We found a great article from the E-commerce Times that details some of the legal issues happening today in the e-commerce community.
 It’s a good idea to get a full legal consultation on your terms and conditions.
 Period.

 EU Copyright law and your e-commerce business